Auto Insurance Claim Advice

 The reality is that mandatory arbitration only applies when two insurance companies agree to go to arbitration (they are part of the arbitration panel) and when you have a clause in your policy that forces you to go to arbitration.
 Isn’t that all the time?
 No.

 Not every policy has this clause in it and this is a good reason to read your policy carefully.
-Also, you must have a policy with the underlying insurance carrier.
+Also, you must have a policy with the insurance carrier involved.

 Insurance companies like to go to arbitration because it is substantially cheaper than going to court.

-If they have a dispute with you (i.e. policy interpretation), then they can send the facts and policy to the arbitration panel to decide your coverage.
+If they have a dispute with you (i.e. policy interpretation), then they can send the facts and policy to the arbitration panel to have your coverages decided upon.

-There is not much you can do to avoid this (if the clause in your policy), however, you do not have to go arbitration if there is a dispute with someone else or your dispute is directly with the other person’s insurance company.
+There is not much you can do to avoid this if the clause is in your policy.
+However, you do not have to go arbitration if there is a dispute with someone else or your dispute is directly with the other person’s insurance company.

-There is no underlying policy that binds you to mandatory arbitration language.
+There is no language in your policy that binds you to a mandatory arbitration with the other party’s carrier.

 This is why you can take a person to small claims court (or even sue with an attorney) while the insurance companies go to arbitration.